Recipes

 Soft Double Ginger Cookies

 I’ve been baking this cookie recipe for over 20 years now.
-I found it not long after Kirk and I got together when I found out how much he loves ginger.
+I found it not long after Kirk, and I met when I found out how much he loves ginger.

 The cookies are easy to make and store well on the counter for a couple of days.
-Soft in texture, and a great taste combo of molasses and ginger.
+Soft, and a great taste combo of molasses and ginger.

 Soft Double Ginger Cookies